 Common Name: Californian Poppy

-Eschscholzia californica is a Perennial up to 0.30 metres tall.
+Eschscholzia californica is a perennial plant that can grow up to 0.30 metres tall.

 No records of toxicity have been seen but this species belongs to a family that contains many poisonous plants.
 Some caution is therefore advised.